 Gems and plugins are your friends

-Among the many ways to speed up RoR apps, a common one is using different gems and plugins that speed up projects and solve problems while building your app.
+Among the many ways to speed up RoR-based web apps, a common one is using different gems and plugins that speed up projects and solve problems while building your app.
 But gems and plugins can speed up your app only as long as you don’t use too many of them.
 We’ve already mentioned that using the Bullet gem solves the N+1 problem that most Ruby on Rails applications face.
 But there are other useful gems and plugins that can help with optimization of RoR code.

 Some gems and plugins solve common problems in Ruby on Rails applications so developers don’t have to create solutions from scratch.
 Gems and plugins handle issues connected with APIs, security, Active Record, testing, debugging, deployment, payments, authentication, authorization, and other things.